metafacture/metafacture-core/README.md

 ##### `print_record`

-Prints the current record either to standard output or to a file.
+Prints the current record as JSON either to standard output or to a file.

 Parameters: